Mighty Jets F.C.

-Mighty Jets International FC is a Nigerian football club from Jos, playing in the Nigeria National League.
-They play at the Jos International Stadium, which has a capacity of 45,000.
+Mighty Jets International FC is a Nigerian professional football club based in Jos, playing in the Nigeria National League.
+They play their home games at the Jos International Stadium, which has a capacity of 45,000.

 History

-They are one of only a half dozen active 'privately owned' professional clubs in Nigeria (not owned by state governments).
+They are one of only a half dozen active 'privately owned' (not owned by state governments) professional clubs in Nigeria.

-They were the first winners of the Nigerian League in 1972.
+They were the winners of the Nigerian League in 1972.
 They played at the top level until 1985.